 Teeth Grinding Treatment Options

-Dr. Wingate and our team will work with you to understand the underlying cause of your bruxism.
+Dr. Matthew Jenne and our team will work with you to understand the underlying cause of your bruxism.
 You will also be evaluated for tooth damage or gum inflammation.
 All of this information will be used to create your personalized treatment plan.

 We recommend many of our patients who experience chronic teeth grinding to utilize a night guard.
 A night guard is a custom-made covering worn over the teeth that allow the jaw muscles to relax and prevents tooth damage.